Sports Medicine Experts

 Dr. Rodosky is a board-certified orthopaedic surgeon who specializes in the treatment of shoulder problems in patients of all ages and both sexes.
 His patients include local people and professional athletes from around the world, with shoulder problems ranging from the common to the complex.
 Dr. Rodosky has special expertise in minimally invasive arthroscopic techniques, as well as in difficult open reconstructions and replacements.

 Dr. Rodosky serves as chief of UPMC's Shoulder Service and has taught residents, fellows, and practicing orthopaedic surgeons from many different countries.
-He earned a degree in biomedical engineering from Northwestern University in Chicago, and went completed his medical degree at Mount Sinai School of Medicine in New York City.
+He earned a degree in biomedical engineering from Northwestern University in Chicago, and completed his medical degree at Mount Sinai School of Medicine in New York City.
 He completed a residency in orthopaedic surgery at the University of Pittsburgh and the prestigious Neer Shoulder Fellowship at Columbia University in New York.
 Dr. Rodosky is consistently named one of The Best Doctors in America and to Pittsburgh Magazine's Top Doctors list.
 He is world-renowned for his biomechanical and clinical research, and has written numerous articles and presented numerous lectures nationally and internationally.

 Dharmesh Vyas, MD

 Dr. Vyas specializes in adult and pediatric sports medicine injuries, including open and arthroscopic surgery of the knee, shoulder, and hip.
 A graduate of the University of Illinois College of Medicine, he completed his orthopaedic surgery residency at the University of Chicago Hospitals and his sports medicine fellowships at UPMC, the Klinikum Rechts der Isar in Germany, and the Centre Albert Trillat in France.
+Dr. Vyas also serves as the head team physician for the NHL Pittsburgh Penguins.

 Currently, Dr. Vyas holds positions at the University of Pittsburgh and the VA Pittsburgh Healthcare System, and has co-authored publications on his research interests, which include the basic science and treatment of ACL reconstruction, meniscal repair, and the biomechanics of shoulder instability.
 A member of the American Orthopaedic Society of Sports Medicine (AOSSM) and the Arthroscopy Association of North America (AANA), he is also board-eligible for American Academy of Orthopaedic Surgeons (AAOS).